Cynid-22/TOTP-Authenticator/README.md

 - **Auto-Lock**: Configurable timeout with secure memory wiping.

 ## Download
-**No installation required!** Just download the latest version and run it.
+**No installation required!** Just download, extract, and run.

 1. Go to the [Releases](../../releases) page.
-2. Download `TOTP-Authenticator.exe`.
+2. Download `TOTP-Authenticator-Windows.zip`.
-3. Double-click to run.
+3. Extract the ZIP file to a folder of your choice.
+4. Run `TOTP-Authenticator.exe` from the extracted folder.

 ## Development